Sustainability at Henry Lamotte Oils

 Every day, we work on our vision to be the leading quality supplier of natural oils and related products.
 Suppliers, customers and all other business partners can rely on our word.

 Value creation with appreciation

-In order to implement our demands for quality and social principles in our value chain, we also rely on audits and certification by independent third parties.
+We set out our demands on quality and social principles in the value chain in our Code of Conduct.
+Audits and certifications by independent third parties are another component we rely on.
 We provide structured support to suppliers from risk countries as defined by our partner amfori BSCI (Business Social Compliance Initiative).

 Sustainability and communication

 We welcome questions and comments on sustainability at Henry Lamotte Oils.

 We handed over 120 presents and a donation to the well established children's and youth welfare institution Petri & Eichen in Bremen.
 Our employees had fulfilled individual children's wishes.